serokell/qtah/README.md

 Currently packaging for Qtah isn't entirely worked out, since it is split between a C++ glue component and a Haskell component.
 The `build.sh` script takes care of building everything up to the bindings themselves (in `qtah/`).
-After building, the Haskell package in `qtah/hs` is installable and ready to use, although it's hard-coded to work with the C++ library built in `qtah/cpp-build`.
+After building, the Haskell package in `qtah/hs` is installable (`install.sh`) and ready to use, although it's hard-coded to work with the C++ library built in `qtah/cpp-build`.

+There is an example program that can be run with `run-example.sh` after building and installing Qtah.

 ## Developing